Skip to main content

 Provide appropriate play sessions

-Make a point of playing with your cat daily.
-Keep these sessions short, especially if your cat is already somewhat inactive, but try to get your cat moving.
-Buying some new cat toys or adding catnip to the mix can help pique her interest.
+Make a point of playing with your kitty cat daily.
+Keep these sessions short, especially if your animal is already somewhat inactive, but try to get your cat moving.
+Buying some new toys or adding catnip to the mix can help pique her interest.

 You might also find that bringing a kitten into your home gets your cat feeling playful and active again.
-This will depend on your cat, her age, her physical condition, and her temperament, too, so it’s important to carefully consider whether getting a kitten is the right decision for your household and your cat.
+This will depend on your sweet girl, her age, physical condition, and temperament, too, so it’s important to carefully consider whether getting a youngster is the right decision for your household and your cat.
 In many cases, though, bringing in a younger pet can help keep your older pet active.

 Senior cat sleeping on a cat tree perch